Managed Print System Project

 For Networked printers:

 As print devices fail, they will not be replaced.
 There will be exceptions for devices providing a special purpose such as high end color printing for marketing purposes; Printers used by Students in a classroom.

-For single user printers:
+For Individual User printers:

 During the Deployment Phase the following Applies for Printer Removal: